 With so many questions to answer, coupled with so much excitement around an approach, it is perhaps understandable that many business owners rush into making a decision, but we would say…

-The first and most important principle is not to panic.
-It may be the only approach you have had, but don’t let that rush you into making commitments you are not ready for.
+It may be the only approach you have had, but don’t let that hurry you into making commitments you are not ready for.
 We would suggest being non-committal in your initial response.
 Thank them for their interest and suggest to them that you will need time to properly consider the approach and will come back to them in a couple of weeks.

 Give yourself time to properly consider if this is the right time for you and the business.
+Get some advice and have a conversation with a reputable corporate finance company who can help you explore your situation and answer some of those questions.
 You may find the idea grows on you as you think about it, or that what initially seemed like a brilliant idea seems less desirable after giving it some thought.

 Remember, turning this approach down doesn’t mean you won’t be able to find an interested party later down the line when the time is right.

 Flattery is cheap…

 It is really easy to be flattered by an approach – in fact any decent approach will be aiming to do exactly that – especially if the approach is from a well-known company.
 But remember that flattery is cheap, and too often in these situations it can actually become costly when it is the driving force behind negotiations.